Understanding VPS

 • Virtual Machines: Each VPS is a virtual machine that operates independently with its own operating system, applications, and configurations.
 These VMs are in isolation from one another, meaning that activities in one VPS do not affect others.

-• Resource Allocation: The virtualization software allocates a portion of the host server’s resources to each VPS.
+• Resource Allocation: The virtualization software allocates a portion of the host server’s resources to each virtual private server.
 Although multiple VPSs share these resources, each VPS has its own dedicated portion, for better isolation and performance.

 • Management: Users of a VPS have root or administrative access to their virtual environment.
 This allows them to install software, configure settings, and manage security without affecting other VPSs on the same host.